The United States

 New York is one of those places you need to visit at least one in your life.
 With an amazing range of sights such a The Statue of Liberty, Time Square, Central Park and Empire State Building.
 Though, travelling between them all can become an issue.
 Luckily, many companies such as New York Pass and Gray Line offer hop on, hop off services.
 This means you can explore at your own pace, taking in all these awesome new sights.
 Looking to get a bit further out and see the New York skyline?
 Best to check out Circle Line Cruises who offer trips around Manhattan Island.
 Also, while in town make sure you try out some of the New York style food the city is well known for such as pizza, bagels and street hot dogs.

 Check out everything Hollywood!
 Though, the glitz and glam can quickly wear off so consider staying in Santa Monica or Venice for a more chilled out vibe.
 There are plenty of guided tours to take you to all the hot spots, as well as a hop on hop off bus.
-If you’re an adventure park junkie, you’ll be in paradise.
-With Universal Studios, Six Flags Magic Mountain, Knotts Berry Farm and of course Disneyland.
+If you’re an adventure park junkie, you’ll be in paradise especially with Universal Studios, Six Flags Magic Mountain and Knotts Berry Farm.
+Oh, and cant forget Disneyland, make sure you have the Disney MaxPass.
 Make sure you check out my experiences in Los Angeles including exploring Hollywood, Santa Monica and Venice Beach.

 Welcome to the capital of America, home of many historic sights!
 From the White House, the Lincoln, Jefferson and Roosevelt Memorials to the US Capitol Building, the Vietnam Memorial and Arlington National Cemetery, you will consistently be busy exploring your surrounds.
 And the best part of this, all these attractions are free, along with many more.
 Washington DC is also home to numerous museums.
 This includes The National Gallery of Art, The National Museum of Natural History and The Museum of American History.
 Seriously, you’ll leave this city with a lot of new knowledge and a greater understanding of American history and culture.